 Interestingly, 90 per cent of Canadians support organ and tissue donation, but less than 20 per cent have followed through to register to be an organ donor.

-As a caregiver, discussing organ and tissue donation is necessary to ensure the wishes of the person in your care have been recorded.
+As a family caregiver, discussing organ and tissue donation is necessary to ensure the wishes of the person in your care have been recorded.
 Being a caregiver to someone with a terminal illness can result in a lot of sensitive, but necessary, discussions.
-An important aspect of your role is to understand and document any final wishes for the person in your care.
+An important aspect of your role as a family caregiver is to understand and document any final wishes for the person in your care.

 You may want to document the preferences regarding organ and tissue donation of the person in your care as part of their Advance Care Plan and make sure that all important health and medical information as well as financial and legal documents are organized and easy to access in case of emergency.